Xeferis/EJT-Datapack/README.md

 It should also enable you to manage the info displayed in game without accessing the datapacksfolder again.

+To modify the Discord link you have to modify the discord.mcfunction

 ### Available Commands

 ```